 5. When asked by another adult or child what they hoped Santa would bring, we told them simply to reply with what they wanted for Christmas.
 They still had some times when they had the deer-in-the-headlights look.
 We just repeated the question, “Honey, tell Mrs. Smith what you want for Christmas.”

 6. We resolved not to be Christmas haters.
-As a family we enjoyed The Grinch Who Stole Christmas, Elf, The Polar Express.
+As a family we enjoyed How the Grinch Stole Christmas, Elf, and The Polar Express.
 We had great fun with the secular aspects of the holiday.

 7. We wanted the focus to remain on Jesus, even as we added a little fun to life with presents or chocolate eggs.